 Since 2007, McKinsey has been researching the business case for increasing the number of women in senior management roles.

-Our latest report, Women Matter 2012: Making the breakthrough, examines the gender-diversity programs of 235 large European companies.
+Women Matter 2012: Making the breakthrough, examines the gender-diversity programs of 235 large European companies.
 The report investigates what initiatives companies are taking, what is working well or less well, and why.

 The research found that most companies are now taking gender diversity issues extremely seriously, devoting real resources to redressing the gender imbalance.
 But many companies also expressed frustration that their efforts do not always create the expected impact.